wgoode3/Modular-Flask-Friends/instructions.md

 # put the FriendModel class here ...

 ```
-In order to get access to app, you will create a function called db_connection that takes the arguments 'app' and 'db_name'.
-You will use this to create a global variable mysql.
-A global variable is 'scoped' so that other classes and functions outside of the function db_connection can use it.
+In server.py you instantiate app like normal, and also set a variable DB_NAME to equal the name of your database.
+Next you run a function called db_connection and give it arguments app and DB_NAME.
+Invoking the function db_connection enables you to pass along the variables 'app' and 'db_name'.
 ```python
 # in your server.py
 from flask import Flask, render_template, redirect, request, session, flash